lis-epfl/micro-502/docs/assignment/hardware_quickstart.rst

 **Radio channel** = 10 * (group_number % 10), such as (10, 20, ..., **100**, 10, ..., 60).
 When developing your algorithm or running the following examples, **be sure to update the uri** in your code to reflect the correct address and radio channel for your team.

-For example, 'uri = uri_helper.uri_from_env(default='radio://0/10/2M/E7E7E7E701')' for group 1.
+For example, ``uri = uri_helper.uri_from_env(default='radio://0/10/2M/E7E7E7E701')`` for group 1.

 Operating the drone using AI deck
 ------------------------------------------------

-Drones are equipped with an AI deck, which allows you to receive visual information from the drone and communicate with it over a WiFi connection.
-You can run your own algorithms on your computer and send commands to the drone via this connection.
+Drones are equipped with an AI deck, which allows you to receive visual information from the drone over a WiFi connection.
+You can run your own algorithms on your computer using this visual information.
+In the FPV example below, the vision stream is received over the AI-deck WiFi, while flight commands are sent separately over Crazyradio.

 All drones are preconfigured to create a WiFi access point with the name **"crazyflie_XX"** (XX is your group number) and password **"epfl_lis_XX"**.
 To connect to the AI deck, connect your computer to the WiFi network "crazyflie_XX" using the corresponding password.

 To familiarise yourself with the AI deck, you can run an example script that provides an FPV video stream from the drone and allows you to control the drone using the keyboard.
-The script runs on your computer and communicates with the drone over WiFi:
+The script runs on your computer: the video stream comes over WiFi from the AI deck, and the keyboard flight commands are sent over Crazyradio:

 - Arrow keys: forward, backward, left, right
 - W / S: increase / decrease altitude